dansmyers/AI/4-Minimax/Notes/3-Subtraction.md

 ## Overview

 The subtraction game is a simple mathematical strategy game.
 Beginning with a pile of 21 stones, players alternate removing stones until none are left.
 On her turn, a player may take 1, 2, or 3 stones.
 The player who takes the last stone is the winner in this version.
+The game was played on an episode of *Survivor: Thailand* where it was called *Thai 21*.

+The implementation below demonstrates the basic minimax algorithm with a depth limit for playing the subtraction game.
+Try playing the game against the computer opponent and see how well you do.
+Can you win?
+How does the computer's performance change if you adjust the depth limit?

 ## Code